CarlosClarke/Udacity-Data-Analyst-Nanodegree/README.md

 **Data Modeling**
 Click [here](https://github.com/CarlosClarke/Udacity-Data-Analyst-Nanodegree/blob/main/Project%201%20-%20Movie%20Time%20Analysis.ipynb) for the Project.
 * **Intro to Data Modeling**
 This topic covers the fundamental distinctions between relational and non-relational databases.
-The lesson will elucidate how each database type aligns with the varied requirements of data consumers.
+Each database type is also explained in regards to the various requirements of data consumers.
 * **Relational Data Models**
 This topic provides insight into the significance of data modeling, exploring the advantages and limitations of relational databases, and active engagement in creating schemas and tables within the Postgres environment.